Akuli/ball-and-paddle/README.md

 ## How to run it

-Make sure you have Python 3.3 or newer and PyGame for it installed.
+Make sure you have Python 3.3 or newer with Tkinter and PyGame installed.
 Then just run `ball-and-paddle.py` with your Python and everything should work.

 This project also uses easygui because I didn't feel like using anything more complex for the non-pygame parts.
 Unfortunately the latest version of easygui seems to be broken on Python 3, so I've included an old version of easygui with this project.
+You need to have Tkinter installed because EasyGUI uses it.

 ## WTF... ?